-- 1. When a regular, limited-term or probationary employee is assigned oncall duty by the County, the employee shall, whenever practicable, be informed in writing at least five (5) days in advance of the dates and inclusive hours of such assignment the employee shall be compensated at one-fourth (1/4) of his or her basic hourly rate for the entire period of such assignment. - 2.
-On-call duty requires the employee so assigned to: (1) be reachable by telephone or other communications device; (2) be able to report to work in a reasonable time; and (3) refrain from activities which might impair his or her ability to perform assigned duties.
+- 1. When a regular, limited-term or probationary employee is assigned oncall duty by the County, the employee shall, whenever practicable, be informed in writing at least five (5) days in advance of the dates and inclusive hours of such assignment; the employee shall be compensated at one-fourth (1/4) of his or her basic hourly rate for the entire period of such assignment. - 2.
+On-call duty requires the employee so assigned to: (1) be reachable by telephone or other communications device; (2) be able to report to work in a reasonable time; and (3) to refrain from activities which might impair his or her ability to perform assigned duties. - 3.
+Employees paid on a sixteen (16) hour shift basis are exempt from these provisions.